Regarding Deby Forry 11/5/20 “Rail Tie Wind Flyer Inaccuracies”

 I am not a staunch support of wind farms, as far as I am concerned the only thing “green” about a wind tower is the wind is still with us.
 I would much rather see wind towers across the prairie than housing developments.
 Cattle, antelope, deer and elk graze among the completed projects.

 If the opponents of the Rail Tie wind project are so concerned with their view scape and the impression of the casual tourist why is there not more effort to clean up the abandoned buildings south of Mountain Cement as well as the west and north entrances to Laramie?
-Tourist come to Wyoming to see wildlife, ranches, livestock grazing and open spaces not housing developments.
+Tourists come to Wyoming to see wildlife, ranches, livestock grazing and open spaces, not housing developments.

 He got that right

 Cheers for Derek Mancinho for his Nov.
 8 Letter to the Editor titled “We Are Divided.”
 I agree completely with everything he said.
 I especially liked his closing sentence of “Celebrities and left-leaning politicians have been making sport of insulting half of the public and yet these same individuals blame us for flaming the division!”

 Comparing COVID deaths

 The first reported death in the United States from COVID-19 was on Feb.
 6. Since then, 279 unimaginably tragic days have passed and the baleful microbe has claimed over 240,000 American lives.